belalanaskoura/reel-radar/README.md

   not-bookable and later reopens, watchers are notified again.
 - **In-app feedback** (`/feedback`) — saved to the database and emailed directly to the maintainer.
+- **Sign-in** supports email/password and Google OAuth.
+New signups get a one-time welcome email (~15 minutes after signup, so its copy can correctly reflect whether they've already turned on push) with a short feature tour and, for anyone without push enabled yet, setup steps.
+- **Admin dashboard** (`/admin`, allowlisted via `ADMIN_EMAILS`) surfaces cache staleness per cinema chain, a manual resolve UI for unmatched/ambiguous titles (search by TMDB or IMDb id), delivery stats across email/push, and an opt-in broadcast tool for messaging all or specific users.
+A scheduled data-quality digest (`POST /api/admin-digest`) flags missing posters, un-synopsized matches, and stuck backlog items proactively rather than requiring someone to check the dashboard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>